-The Cornell Asia Pacific Islander Student Union’s (from here on out referred to as CAPSU) mission will be
+The Cornell Asia Pacific Student Union’s (from here on out referred to as CAPSU) mission will be

 to increase inter-group dialog among said community,